Directions

 Amir completed a PhD in Psychological Education at Victoria University in 2024, focused on lifelong learning for wellbeing.
 He also holds a Master of Education, Graduate Diploma of Psychology, and Bachelor of Education P–12.

-Since 2023, Amir has taught across undergraduate and postgraduate Education programs at Victoria University, including inclusive education, curriculum inquiry, professional practice, student wellbeing, critical pedagogy, positive education, and experiential and applied learning.
+Since 2023, he has taught across undergraduate and postgraduate Education programs at Victoria University, including inclusive education, curriculum inquiry, professional practice, student wellbeing, critical pedagogy, positive education, and experiential and applied learning.

-His practice background includes school wellbeing coordination, alternative education, youth work, curriculum development, community education, and public scholarship.
+His broader practice background includes school wellbeing coordination, alternative education, youth work, curriculum development, community education, public scholarship, and institutional inclusion.

 Playing with Imagination for Sustainable Futures

-Institute for Sustainable Industry and Liveable Cities conference presentation, 2023
+Institute for Sustainable Industry and Liveable Cities Conference, 2023

 An early presentation of the Prismatic Approach, exploring imagination, sustainability education, lifelong learning, archetypal educational roles, and agential wellbeing.